kemckinnmsft/M365HOL3001/instructions.md

 1. [] When you are redirected to the Azure Portal, the process is complete.
 ===
+# Azure AD User Creation

+In this task, we will create new Azure AD users and assign licenses via PowerShell.
+Ina procduction evironment this would be done using Azure AD Connect or a similar tool to maintain a single source of authority, but for lab purposes we are doing it via script to reduce setup time.

+===
 # Azure Security Center Setup

 ## VM and Workspace Deployment